vernonmu/DevMtn-React-Introduction/README.md

 #### Detail
 Just above the render function in App.js let's add a function called constructor.
 Before we can do anything with state we are required to call super() with or without a props parameter.
 Since we aren't doing anything with props on this main component we can just call super().
 After calling super() we can use this.state = {} to start setting things on state.
 For this calculator to work we are going to need a couple variables and also some functions.
 For now let's focus on the variables.

 Let's define in our state: `total`, `x`, `y`, and `display`.
-Set display with the initial value of `'0'` and the rest with the value of `0`.
-Notice how display is a string and the rest of the variables are an integer, this is very important.
+Set display with the initial value of `'0'` and the rest with initial value of `0`.
+Notice how display is a string and the rest of the variables are integers, this is very imperative.
 #### Code
 ````jsx
 constructor(props) {